-- Investments into related party products; - Individuals may be influenced to direct investments to specific securities; - Investment knowledge used by an individual employee to their own benefit (insider trading); - Internal trading between Booster Funds which could be detrimental to one or other of the Booster Funds; - Other Booster Funds may buy or sell units on the NZX Main Board at trading prices that may be a premium or discount to the unit price issued by the Manager; - Valuations or historic performance misrepresented to attract/retain investors; - Valuations are misrepresented to influence the performance based fees earned by the Manager; - Staff are inadequately resourced or trained to provide high level of service.
+- Investment values artificially inflated to increase fees based on net asset values, or to inflate historic performance to attract/retain investors. - Investment knowledge used by an individual employee to their own benefit (insider trading). - Internal trading between Booster funds which could be detrimental to one or other. - Other Booster funds may buy or sell units on the NZX Main Board at trading prices that may be a premium or discount to the unit price issued by the Manager. - The parent and the primary outsource provider to the Manager has committed to invest capital into NZIB which the fund invests into.